probil/vue-socket.io-extended/README.md

 - Listen and emit `socket.io` events inside components
 - Dispatch actions and mutations in Vuex store on `socket.io` events
 - Support namespaced Vuex modules out-of-the-box
-- Listen for one server event from the few stores at the same time
+- Listen for one server event from the multiple stores at the same time
 - Support for multiple arguments from the server (when more then one argument passed - payload is wrapped to array automatically)
-- Ability to define `socket.io` listeners in components dynamically
+- Possibility to define `socket.io` listeners in components dynamically
 - Options support - tweak the library to better fit your project needs
+- And many other...

 ## :heavy_check_mark: Browser Support